AstroBai/astrobai/README.md

 ### Hi there 👋

-I'm Jiachen Bai, a student studying Astronomy at Beijing Normal University.
+I'm Jiachen Bai, a PhD student at the Institute for Astronomy, University of Edinburgh.

 - 🔭 I’m currently working on cosmology (computational, LSS, MG...).